Making Sense of Your Gas Bill

 The Customer Charge and Distribution Charge

-The chart below summarizes two major charges on your bill that are set by the Illinois Commerce Commission (ICC).
-Keep in mind that this chart does not include the Purchased Gas Adjustment (PGA), which fluctuates monthly based on the market price of gas and makes up a large chunk of your bill.
-Chart updated Jan.
-2022.
+The chart below summarizes two major charges on your bill that are set by the Illinois Commerce Commission.
+Keep in mind that these charges don’t include the Purchased Gas Adjustment (PGA), which fluctuates monthly based on the market price of gas and can take up 50 percent of your bill or more.
+Chart updated December 2023.

 CompanyMonthly Customer Charge*Distribution Charge (per therm)